Jerk (Oliver Tree song)

-"Jerk" (also known as "Worth Nothing" and "Miss You") is a song by American singer Oliver Tree, originally released on July 17, 2020 through Atlantic Records, as part of his debut studio album, Ugly Is Beautiful.
+"Jerk" (also known as "Worth Nothing" and "Miss You") is a song by American singer-songwriter Oliver Tree, originally released on July 17, 2020 through Atlantic Records, as part of his debut studio album, Ugly Is Beautiful.
 The rock song was written by Oliver Tree, alongside the song's producers, Marshmello and David Pramik.
 Upon release, the song largely stood out to music critics reviewing the album.
-Noted for its "groan haunts", Pitchfork writer Cat Zhang drew comparisons to Billie Joe Armstrong, while NMEs Ben Jolly described the song as "an anti-bullying anthem-in-waiting".
+With attention given to its vocal style, Pitchfork writer Cat Zhang identified "congested groan haunt[ings]" of Billie Joe Armstrong, while NMEs Ben Jolly described the song as "an anti-bullying anthem-in-waiting".
 Tree sings about his experiences of being an outcast and eventually realizes that his hatred for jerks is "a double-edged sword".

-The song was notably remixed as "Miss You", by Southstar, before another remix of the same name was officially released as a single by both Oliver Tree and Robin Schulz, as a bonus track for the former's third studio album, Alone in a Crowd, released on the 29th of September, 2023.
-The latter track generated controversy from Schulz allegedly stealing from Southstar, although it was still successful, peaking at number 81 on the Billboard Hot 100 and topping charts in Lithuania, Netherlands, and the United Kingdom.
+The song has two notable remixes.
+It was first remixed by Southstar as "Miss You" in 2022, before another remix of the same name was released as a single by both Oliver Tree and Robin Schulz, as a bonus track for the former's third studio album, Alone in a Crowd (2023).
+The Schulz remix found success, peaking at number 81 on the Billboard Hot 100 and topping charts in Lithuania, and the Netherlands, though also garnered some controversy in plagiarism allegations.
+After Oliver Tree's death in June 2026, the remix re-entered the Billboard US Hot Dance/Electronic Songs chart, peaking at number 2.